-The School is located in Hialeah Gardens, Florida for students from sixth through eighth grade.
-These financial statements are for the year ended June 30, 2021, when on average 1,247 students were enrolled for the school year.
+The School is located in Miami, Florida for students from sixth through eighth grades and is funded by the District.
+These financial statements are for the year ended June 30, 2021, when on average 492 students were enrolled during the school year.

-Basis of Presentation
+Basis of presentation

-The School's accounting policies conform to accounting principles generally accepted in the United States applicable to state and local governments.
+The School's accounting policies conform to accounting principles generally accepted in the United States as applicable to state and local governments.
 The Governmental Accounting Standards Board ("GASB") is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
-Accordingly, the basic financial statements include both government-wide and fund financial statements.
+Accordingly, the basic financial statements include both the government-wide and fund financial statements.